callum-lawson/Annuals/README.md

 # Annuals
-Analyses of bet-hedging in desert annuals
+Analyses of bet-hedging in desert annuals.
-- I will fill this in later

-# Next day
-- Some further edits to the file.
-- Also a few more later.
+## Data
+Master copies of data files used in the analysis.

+## Models
+Parameters stored from Stan model runs.

+## Output
+Data produced by R scripts (csv, rds, etc.).

+## Plots
+Graphical plots of results.

+## Sims
+Stored runs of population simulations.

+## Source
+R code
+* Example.R: describe role here [and match to file blurb]